userdeck/wordpress-plugin/README.md

 ### Guides

-Guides is a knowledge base widget that embeds inline to any page of your WordPress website.
+* A knowledge base widget that embeds inline to any page of your WordPress website.

-It inherits your theme's design and blends right in.
+* It inherits your theme's design and blends right in.

-You can embed a collection, category, or a single article instead of an entire knowledge base.
+* You can embed a collection, category, or a single article instead of an entire knowledge base.

-Your users will save time by finding answers to common questions through self service.
+* Your users will save time by finding answers to common questions through self service.

 [Learn more about Guides](http://userdeck.com/guides?utm_source=github&utm_medium=link&utm_campaign=website)